 This handy tool allows you to figure out how many plants you need for any planting project.
 We designed it for sand dune restoration in New Zealand but it can be used by anyone who wants to do planting anywhere in the world.
 It is reportedly used for riparian planting too.
 Instructions are described in the guide below and the ‘print link’ is designed so you can just print your results and not this whole web page.
-We use ‘pi’ to calculate a ‘plants per square metre’ formula to generate the numbers.

 This calculation concept was developed by Peter Handford, and Tim Park (Coastal Restoration Trust Trustee) brought it to the web.